Self-Injectable Weight Management Treatment

 How long do I need to use Self-Injectable Weight Management Treatment?

-In some cases, patients will regain more weight than they lost (they will weigh more than before treatment started).
 For this reason, medication often needs to be continued life long, or until another suitable treatment is arranged.

 How do you use Self-Injectable Weight Management Treatments?